dell/csi-baremetal-operator/docs/README.md

       csi-node-sa and csi-baremetal-extender-sa will require Privileged SCC.
 In case there are no such permissions \
       CSI Operator will not deploy node and scheduler extender daemonsets.
 You can see the following events in such case:
       ```
-      65m         Warning   NodeRoleValidationFailed       deployment/csi-baremetal                              ServiceAccount csi-node-sa has insufficient securityContextConstraints, should have privileged
+      65m         Warning   SecurityContextConstraintsVerificationFailed       deployment/csi-baremetal                              ServiceAccount csi-node-sa has insufficient securityContextConstraints, should have privileged
-      65m         Warning   ExtenderRoleValidationFailed   deployment/csi-baremetal                              ServiceAccount csi-baremetal-extender-sa has insufficient securityContextConstraints, should have privileged
+      65m         Warning   SecurityContextConstraintsVerificationFailed       deployment/csi-baremetal                              ServiceAccount csi-baremetal-extender-sa has insufficient securityContextConstraints, should have privileged
       ```
       To make them deployable - create the following role and rolebinding in deployed namespace:
       ```yaml